Rohit-554/AIPitara/README.md

-# Pitara - The new way to learn
+# AIPitara - The new way to learn

 Pitara is a Flutter-based mobile application that utilizes AI to provide users with quiz questions from various subjects like Data Structures and Algorithms (DSA), Object-Oriented Programming (OOPs), and more.
 It aims to help users enhance their knowledge and skills in these areas through engaging quizzes and interactive learning experiences.